stevengill/slack-python-oauth-example/README.md

 pip3 install -r requirements.txt
 ```

-## Setup enviroment variables
+## Setup environment variables

-This app requires you setup a few enviroment variables.
+This app requires you setup a few environment variables.
 You can get these values by navigating to your app's [**BASIC INFORMATION** Page](https://api.slack.com/apps).

 ```
 export SLACK_CLIENT_ID = YOUR_SLACK_CLIENT_ID
 export SLACK_CLIENT_SECRET = YOUR_SLACK_CLIENT_SECRET
 export SLACK_SIGNING_SECRET = YOUR_SLACK_SIGNING_SECRET
 ```
-You also need to setup `FLASK_APP` enviroment variable so `flask run` knows what to run.
+You also need to setup `FLASK_APP` environment variable so `flask run` knows what to run.
 This should point to this repos `app.py`.

 ```
 export FLASK_APP=app.py